smooth-glitch/EdgeSense/README.md

     - Optimized for performance and scalability.

-# 🔍 SMOTE (Synthetic Minority Over-sampling Technique)
+# 🔍 SMOTE-TOMEK (Synthetic Minority Over-sampling Technique)
     SMOTE is used to handle imbalanced datasets by generating synthetic samples of the minority class (equipment failure).

     Key Characteristics: